Chemical Engineering Essentials from Academic Authors - Session Three - Process Dynamics and Control

 Thomas F. Edgar is Professor of Chemical Engineering at the University of Texas at Austin and holds the George T. and Gladys Abell Chair in Engineering.

 Dr. Edgar received his B.S. in chemical engineering from the University of Kansas and a Ph.D. from Princeton University.
 For the past 37 years, he has concentrated his academic work in process modeling, control, and optimization, with over 200 articles and book chapters.
-Edgar has co-authored leading textbooks: Optimization of Chemical Processes (McGraw-Hill, 2001) and Process Dynamics and Control (Wiley, 2010).
-He has received...Read more
+Edgar has co-authored leading textbooks: Optimization of Chemical Processes (McGraw-Hill, 2001) and Process Dynamics and Control (Wiley, 2010)....Read more

 |AIChE Member Credits||1|